Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt4-retaliation.md

 He cleared his throat.

 “So...This is a big moment for the People,” he said.
-“When we set this thing afloat out there, it will stop *anybody* from coming to All-things-under-sky-place unless *we*---that is, Humans---let them.
+“When we set this thing afloat out there, it will stop *anybody* from coming to All-things-under-sky-place unless *we* - that is, Humans - let them.
 From the moment this goes out until the day your grandchildren’s grandchildren’s grandchildren finally have the power to take it down for themselves, my people will hold the enemy at bay.
 This is a responsibility we take willingly, but it also means that we have power over the People.
 We do not want to have that power unless *you* agree to it.”

 Yan seemed strangely satisfied.
 “That is a very *big* Taking.”